What services are offered at Northwoods?

 There is so much more to factor in with an individual and that is the difference at Northwoods Ranch and Retreat.

 Our students are not numbers.
-They are people that we come to care greatly for and are willing to go above and beyond to help.
+They are people we come to care greatly for and are willing to go above and beyond to help.

 This is why Northwoods is the best option for young men needing a chance to change and improve their lives.